naev/naev-website/content/blarg/2024-07-21_sporadic_naev_newsletter_vol_4.md

 #### Concluding Remarks

 All the aforementioned fixes can be already tasted in the nightly branch which can be obtained through the steam beta, [github](https://github.com/naev/naev/releases/tag/nightly), or [itch.io](https://naev.itch.io/naev).
 They will be included in the next 0.12.0 release which is scheduled for December if you'd rather wait for a more stable release instead of risking the bleeding edge.
+If you're interested in seeing the full changelog, including things that have not been discussed here, it's [available on github](https://github.com/naev/naev/blob/main/CHANGELOG).
 With that, this concludes the Sporadic Naev Newsletter Vol. 4, and see you again in the next one!